bash-bastion/bash-object/README.md

 # bash-object

-The first and only Bash library for manipulating heterogenous data hierarchies g
+The first and only Bash library for manipulating heterogenous data hierarchies.
 This is meant to be a low level API providing primitives for other libraries.

 ## Exhibition